michael/documents-legacy/2013-01-09-substance-okfn.md

 http://pledgie.com/campaigns/18902

 With the help of your donation we could make it happen, which is exciting!
-If you like the ideas proposed and want to see them in action, support us.
-For orientation: With a donation of 400 EUR you can fund a full day of Substance development involving 3 developers.
-But even 10 EUR help us to push the platform forward.
-Thank you!
+If you like the ideas proposed and want to see them in action, please support us.

 Lastly, here's how the Substance Composer looks in action: